ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 Considerations need to be assessed for security risk on a case-by-case basis.

 Collaboration is initially controlled by whitelisting allowed domains.
 Individual users from those whitelisted external domains can then be invited individually to participate into Microsoft Teams as guests.
-Details about configuration are covered in <DTA Platform design> and in the <Office 365 as-built-as-configured artefact>.
+Details about configuration are covered in the Platform design and in the Office 365 as-built-as-configured artefact.

 ### Secure Internet Gateway